Why you should take your TEFL TESOL TESL certification online.

 I don’t own a TEFL school, and probably never would likely want or be able to.

 Why not you person of spurting optimism who has never met me before asks yourself?

-Oh and the fierce competition would likely scuttle my ship, if I had made a u-turn decision and decided to ask a (preferably male) Brit to assist me with the building and floating of such boat.
+Oh, and the fierce competition would likely scuttle my ship if I had made a u-turn decision and decided to ask a (preferably male) Brit to assist me with the building and floating of such a boat.

-It’s actually this latter point which offers the greatest argument for not wanting to hoist one’s starboard flag and begin fumbling with the fixed line rigging.
+It’s actually this latter point that offers the greatest argument for not wanting to hoist one’s starboard flag and begin fumbling with the fixed line rigging.